 What is a Pizzelle Iron?

-I purchased my pizzelle iron on Amazon.
-Make sure you check out the Shopping List below to see the different pizzelle irons you can easily purchase on Amazon.
+I purchased my iron on Amazon.
+Make sure you check out the Shopping List below to see the different styles available.

 - 1 stick butter melted and cooled